aravraje/aws-url-shortener/README.md

 $ pip install -r requirements.txt
 ```

-5. At this point, you can deploy the solution using the below CDK CLI command
+5. At this point, you can deploy the solution using "cdk deploy" CDK CLI command

+> NOTE: If this is your first time deploying a CDK app in the given AWS Account and Region, you must bootstrap your AWS environment for CDK by invoking "cdk bootstrap" CDK CLI command before running the "cdk deploy" command.

 ```
 $ cdk deploy [--profile aws_cli_profile]
 ```
-> This is an environment-agnostic stack and when using "cdk deploy" to deploy environment-agnostic stacks, the AWS CDK CLI uses the specified AWS CLI profile (or the default profile, if none is specified) to determine the AWS Account and Region for deploying the stack.
+  - This is an environment-agnostic solution and when using "cdk deploy" to deploy environment-agnostic solutions, the AWS CDK CLI uses the specified AWS CLI profile (or the "default" profile, if none is specified) to determine the AWS Account and Region for deploying the solution.

 6. Once the solution gets successfully deployed, you can access the URL Shortener website using the CloudFront endpoint present under "URLShortenerWebsite" parameter in the CFN Outputs.